spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/front-end-enablement-service/front-end-enablement-service-guides/building-front-ends.md

 ---
-title: Building a front end
+title: Building front ends
 description: Learn how to build a front end from scratch and publish it
 template: concept-topic-template
 ---

-This tutorial describes how to build a front end from scratch using FeS.
+This tutorial describes all the steps of build a front end, from connecting it to a back end to adding content.

 * How to connect the front end to the back end.
 * How to add, structure content, and so on.